SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 The Network API's Role Based Access Control (RBAC) extension can then be used to share it with other projects.
 RBAC rules for networks support the two actions `access_as_external` and `access_as_shared`, and can be created automatically on `openstack network create` with the options `--external` and `--share`.
 * `access_as_external` allows networks to be used as external gateway for virtual routers in the target projects.
 Such networks are in the following referred to as _external networks_.
+  External networks have some special properties, such as allowing the creation of floating IPs, which will be discussed in the next section.
 * `access_as_shared` allows networks to be attached directly to servers in the target projects.
 Such networks are in the following referred to as _shared networks_.

 The rules can be created with either a specific target project ID, or with a wild card (`*`) to target all projects.